TKDuff/Rust-Plotting-Tool/Notes.md

 * Mainly used to detect drift which is used for ML, not for aggregating the window

 Thus will have to create my own

+Got a working version on ADWIN in rust, does not plot to EGUI but aggregates.
+Have window, split into 2, N1 and N2.
+N1 is aggregated and plotted while N2 becomes the new tumbling window